 Boost: This is the amount of gain applied to the resonant frequency

 Q Curve: This defines how wide or narrow the boost’s bandwidth is (wider Qs produce a less nasal sound).

 We decided to organize our list of best wah pedals on the market according to the functionality offered by each unit, here’s our list, click on the category that interest you to jump directly to the relevant interactive gallery.

-• BEST MASS PRODUCED, SINGLE VOICED WAH PEDALS
+• BEST AFFORDABLE, SINGLE VOICED WAH PEDALS

 • BEST HIGH-END, HAND-WIRED WAH WAHS